kubernetes/website/content/en/docs/tasks/access-application-cluster/port-forward-access-application-cluster.md

 ## Forward a local port to a port on the Pod

-1.  `kubectl port-forward` allows using resource name, such as a pod name, to select a matching pod to port forward to since Kubernetes v1.10.
+1.  `kubectl port-forward` allows using resource name, such as a pod name, to select a matching pod to port forward to.

     ```shell
     # Change redis-master-765d459796-258hz to the name of the Pod